emrgnt-cmplxty/fermi/docs/0.old/api/rest-server/contracts.md

 ### `/deploy` {#deploy}

-> _Deploys a smart contract to the Axion blockchain based on the wasm file located in `/contracts` folder._
+> _Deploys a smart contract to the Fermi blockchain based on the wasm file located in `/contracts` folder._

 **Method:** **`POST`**